rtcharity/resources.eahub.org/content/take_action/donate.md

 This has an advantage over simply donating if you believe a donation of $100,000 to the organisation you wish to support is more than 10 times better than donating $10,000 to them.
 Also the person that wins the lottery will be more likely to be motivated to do in-depth research to work out where to donate the money, and that might result in better choices than if all the contributing donors did only a little research to choose where to donate their smaller sums.
 The Centre for Effective Altruism <a target="_blank" href="https://app.effectivealtruism.org/lotteries">organises a donor lottery once a year</a>.

 # Advice on donating efficiently

+## Giving Tuesday

+* US donors may wish to utilise Facebook's donation matching campaign "Giving Tuesday".
+Each year on a Tuesday in late November or early December Facebook will match donations made through Facebook to registered charities until their matching funds are exhausted.
+The funds usually run out in seconds, and while some other countries are eligible, few donors from outside of US manages to get their donations matched.
+More information is on the EA Giving Tuesday <a target="_blank" href="https://www.eagivingtuesday.org/">website</a> and <a target="_blank" href="https://www.facebook.com/groups/eagivingtuesday/">facebook group</a>.

 ## Tax information